 C&I coordinators and directors assess the effectiveness of teacher performance in implementing C&I design and the quality of the C&I itself.
 They adjust C&I design, training and performance standards accordingly to maximize student learning and achievement in school and beyond.

 Salaries for C&I personnel in these leadership roles within schools vary greatly depending on the region.
 ZipRecruiter reports the average annual salary for directors of curriculum and instruction to be $72,127 as of February 2023.

 C&I personnel also work in leadership roles at the school district level as assistant superintendent for C&I, director of C&I, or director of curriculum development.
 They oversee districtwide C&I design, supervising and assisting C&I staff in the district’s schools.
 They set districtwide standards for C&I design and implementation and evaluate school-specific variances in C&I by teacher performance and student achievement (and experience).

 Salaries for district-level C&I leadership also vary drastically by region.
 For instance, annual base salaries of assistant superintendents for C&I in New York districts during the 2022-2023 school year range from about $125,000 to over $235,000.

 What Do Curriculum Specialists, Instructional Coordinators and Instructional Coaches Do?

 Along with curriculum specialists, instructional coordinators and coaches organize and facilitate teacher training and development.
-It is their responsibility to make sure teachers have everything they need to implement C&I design successfully, from content and instructional knowledge to instructional materials and technologies.
-According to the BLS, instructional coordinators made $64,450 per year in 2018.
+They are responsible for ensuring teachers have everything they need to implement C&I design successfully, from content and instructional knowledge to instructional materials and technologies.
+According to the BLS, instructional coordinators made a median salary of $63,740 per year in 2021.

 Learn more about EWU’s online M.Ed. in Curriculum and Instruction program.